prefix-dev/rattler-build/docs/build_script.md

 `conda-build`.
 To override this behavior, see :ref:`inherited-env-vars`.

 `ARCH`

 : Either `32` or `64`, to specify whether the build is 32-bit or 64-bit.
   The value depends on the ARCH environment variable and defaults to the architecture the interpreter running conda was compiled with.

 `CMAKE_GENERATOR`

 : The CMake generator string for the current build environment.
 On Linux systems, this is always `Unix Makefiles`.
 On Windows, it is generated according to the Visual Studio version activated at build time, for example, `Visual Studio 9 2008 Win64`.

 `CONDA_BUILD=1`

 : Always set to indicate that the conda-build process is running.

 `CPU_COUNT`

 : Represents the number of CPUs on the system.

 `SHLIB_EXT`

 : Denotes the shared library extension specific to the operating system (e.g. `.so` for Linux, `.dylib` for macOS, and `.dll` for Windows).

-`HTTP_PROXY`
+`HTTP_PROXY`, `HTTPS_PROXY`

-: Inherited from the user's shell environment, specifying the HTTP proxy settings.
+: Inherited from the user's shell environment, specifying the HTTP and HTTPS proxy settings.

-`HTTPS_PROXY`
-: Similar to HTTP_PROXY, this is inherited from the user's shell environment and specifies the HTTPS proxy settings.

 `LANG`

 : Inherited from the user's shell environment, defining the system language and locale settings.

 `MAKEFLAGS`

 : Inherited from the user's shell environment.
 This can be used to set additional arguments for the make command, such as -j2 to utilize 2 CPU cores for building the recipe.

 `PY_VER`

 : Specifies the Python version against which the build is occurring.
   This can be modified with a `variant_config.yaml` file.

 `PATH`

 : Inherited from the user's shell environment and augmented with the activated host and build prefixes.

 `PREFIX`

 : The build prefix to which the build script should install the software.

 `PKG_BUILDNUM`

 : Indicates the build number of the package currently being built.

 `PKG_NAME`

 : The name of the package that is being built.

 `PKG_VERSION`

 : The version of the package currently under construction.

 `PKG_BUILD_STRING`

 : The complete build string of the package being built, including the hash (e.g. py311h21422ab_0).

 `PKG_HASH`

 : Represents the hash of the package being built, excluding the leading 'h' (e.g. 21422ab).
 This is applicable from conda-build 3.0 onwards.

 `PYTHON`

 : The path to the Python executable in the host prefix.
 Python is installed in the host prefix only when it is listed as a host requirement.

 `R`

 : The path to the R executable in the build prefix.
 R is installed in the build prefix only when it is listed as a build requirement.

 `RECIPE_DIR`

 : The directory where the recipe is located.

 `SP_DIR`

 : The location of Python's site-packages, where Python libraries are installed.

 `SRC_DIR`

 : The path to where the source code is unpacked or cloned.
 If the source file is not a recognized archive format, this directory contains a copy of the source file.

 `STDLIB_DIR`

 : The location of Python's standard library.

 `build_platform`

 : Represents the native subdirectory of the conda executable, indicating the platform for which the build is occurring.

 Removed from `conda-build` are: